aligurbuz/laravel-api/README.md

 I will explain how I set up this system below, along with the images.

 Starting with the ones other than the standard installation of Laravel.
 If you are ready with everything;
-We can start by running the command below.
+We can start by running the command below.It will be enough to have docker installed on your system.

+- In fact, the following command is ideal for your test and production servers outside of your local computer.

 ```php